 Pyrethroids are toxic to various forms of insecticide life, including bees, dragonflies, and either invertebrate.
 These chemicals are designed to paralyze and poison insects, and once the wasps are hit with this spray, their muscles seize up, and they drop from the sky.
 That’s why bugs tend to go still whenever you spray them with a spray, as their muscles contract and they drop.

-One key difference with roach sprays vs. wasp spray is that roach sprays lack the wasp spray shooting distance.
-Wasp spray aerosol cans are designed to cover longer distances so that the sprayer can kill the wasps from a safe distance.
+One key difference between Raid roach sprays vs. wasp spray is that roach sprays lack the wasp spray shooting distance.
+Wasp spray aerosol cans are designed to cover longer distances so that the sprayer can kill the wasps and other insects like spiders from a safe distance.

 Pyrethroids and pyrethrins are both classes of substances, not substances in themselves.
-Your friendly bottle of Raid won't say that, but it will have these ingredients:
+Your friendly bottle of Raid Ant and Roach Spray won’t say that, but it will have these ingredients:

 Any of these ingredients use these substance classes, and they should be on your roach and wasp pesticide before you buy it.
 If you don’t see these ingredients, you won’t have the best pest spray available.